 Contact: Trisiawati Bantacut

-David Rockefeller Center for Latin American Studies Travel Grants
+David Rockefeller Center for Latin American Studies (DRCLAS) Travel Grants Program offers three opportunities below.

 Contact: Nora Maginn

-The Committee on African Studies offers funding to Harvard graduate students traveling to Africa for research, internships or study abroad.
-Grants require a minimum stay of six weeks in Africa.
+The Harvard University Center for African Studies offers funding to Harvard graduate students traveling to Africa for thesis research, internships, or study abroad.
+Grants require a minimum stay of eight weeks in Africa.
+January Term grants for a stay of three weeks are also available.

-Stipend: cost of round-trip airfare and a limited stipend
+Award: Cost of round-trip travel and a modest stipend

 Chicago Mayor’s Fellowship